Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 .. figure:: /images/texture-uv-sphereProjection.jpg
    :width: 250px

-   Using a Mercator image with a Sphere Projection
+   Using a Mercator image with a Sphere Projection.

 Cylindrical and Spherical mappings have the same settings.
 The difference is that a